Frequently Asked Questions

 If the vessel is new and has never been documented, ownership may be established by submission of build evidence, naming the applicant for documentation as the person for whom the vessel was built or to whom the vessel was first transferred.
 Also acceptable is a transfer on a copy of the State Registration or Title, or foreign registration showing that the applicant owns the vessel.

-In the case of a previously owned vessel, the applicant must present bills of sale, other evidence showing transfer of the vessel from the person who last documented, titled, or registered the vessel, or to whom the vessel was transferred on a Builder’s Certification or Manufacturer’s Certificate of Origin.
-Please contact an AVDA member for help in determining what documents will be required for ownership transfer.
+In the case of a previously owned vessel, the applicant must present bills of sale, other evidence showing transfer of the vessel from the person who last documented, titled, or registered the vessel, or to whom the vessel was transferred on a Builder's Certification or Manufacturer's Certificate of Origin.
+Give us a call or email with questions for help in determining what documents will be required for ownership transfer.

 Citizenship is established by completion of the Application.
 In addition to individuals, corporations, partnerships, and other entities capable of holding legal title may be deemed citizens for documentation purposes.
 Corporations must be registered in a state or the U.S; the chief executive officer and chairman of the board of directors must be U.S. citizens, and no more than a minority of the number of directors necessary to constitute a quorum may be non-citizens.
 In addition, at least 75% of the stock must be vested in U.S. citizens for a coastwise or fisheries endorsement.